ls-/ls_Monobrow/README.md

 Feel free to add and/or review translations on [CurseForge](https://www.curseforge.com/wow/addons/ls-monobrow/localization), alternatively, you may create a PR on [project's GitHub page](https://github.com/ls-/ls_Monobrow/pulls).

+## FAQ

+**`Q:`** How does it even work?
+**`A:`** The addon works in a semi-auto mode.
+By default, it only shows the xp bar unless you're max level.
+To track honour, reputation or house xp you need to click "Show as Experience Bar" checkboxes in corresponding UI panels like the reputation panel, the housing dashboard, the PvP panel.

 ## License

 Please see [LICENSE](https://github.com/ls-/ls_Monobrow/blob/master/LICENSE.txt) file.